Network Membership & Discovery

 Bootstrap Mechanisms

-Because the network is decentralized, new nodes require an initial entry point.
+Because the network is decentralized, new PNodes require an initial entry point.

 Possible bootstrap mechanisms include: